 Online studying, as with completing any other kind of studies, opens a world of opportunities.
-In my blog I am going to highlight some areas that may help you with studying online and focusing on time management for your studies.
-I recently completed some research by asking a group of SACOB Online Classroom students a series of questions relating to how they completed their studies online using the SACOB Online Classroom and if they had any tips for others who are completing studies online.
+In my blog I am going to highlight some areas that may help you with studying on the internet and focusing on time management for your studies.
+I recently completed some research by asking a group of SACOB OLC students a series of questions relating to how they completed their studies online using the SACOB Online Classroom and if they had any tips for others who are completing studies via web browser.

 Those of us who are completing our studies online face many distractions, which can range from live chats amongst our friends to cat videos, to funny pictures the list goes on.
 The fact is that we have easy access to surf the internet at the same time as we need to study and this can be quite a challenge.
 I mean hey, why not, with free internet access or uncapped ADSL.
-Whilst this may sidetrack us from our studies and as we struggle to focus on our Online Classroom these are just minor side effects compared to the great benefits of studying online.
+Whilst this may sidetrack us from our studies and as we struggle to focus on our OLC environment these are just minor side effects compared to the great benefits of studying on the internet.

 Being able to communicate with your peers is sometimes very useful.
 However, not everyone makes use of this tool.
 My findings showed that 60% of our students didn’t make use of our Student Forum tool to chat among their peers and those who did use it found it helpful and would recommend to others to make use of it.

-Below are some tips on how to study online and make sure you get the most out of your studies.
+Below are some tips on how to study on the internet and make sure you get the most out of your studies.